AhmetGoktekin/FlightAPI/README.md

 ### Access Credentials
 - Username: `user`
-- Password: `password` (Note: this can be changed from the application.properties)
+- Password: `password` (Note: this can be changed from the 'application.properties')

 Use the provided credentials above for HTTP Basic Authentication when accessing the Swagger UI to interact with the API endpoints.